 Learn about the summer solstice and what it means.

-Here are two videos that you and your kids can watch to learn what is happening.
-The first one is animated and explains some pretty complicated things in a way that most kids can understand.
+Here is a video that you and your kids can watch to learn what is happening.
+This one is super cool!
+It’s a side-by-side comparison of the summer solstice (left) and winter solstice (right) in a time-lapse.

 Greet the sun at 5:14 am

 Get up early and go greet the sun!
-The sun will rise in the Bay Area at 5:47 am.
+The sun will rise in the Bay Area at 5:14 am.
 Maybe you’re already up with your kids at that time?
 Or maybe you’re an early bird yourself?
 If getting up early is your thing, one place to go to do this is Sibley Regional Volcanic Preserve.
-Except for some stands of eucalyptus, Sibley is full of wide open spaces and tree-free ridges.
+Except for some stands of eucalyptus, Sibley is full of wide-open spaces and tree-free ridges.
 Perfect for seeing the sky and the rising sun.
 It is also along the spine of the East Bay hills which means you can see the eastern horizon.
 I love doing the loop clockwise around Round Top, with a stop at one of the labyrinths near the top.
 Learn more about Sibley.

 Have dinner outside.

 Why not?
 Pack up your meal – homemade or take out – and head to a park.
 Or a picnic area at the Redwood Road entrance to Redwood Regional or the big Meadows on Central Park Drive in Tilden Park.
 Joaquin Miller in Oakland is also a nice spot to dine al fresco.
 Or walk to your local park!
 Just be outside.

 Say goodbye to the sun at 8:35 pm